Big Big Deal: Promotion

 On 24 October 1974, Harley performed the song, along with "Bed in the Corner", live on David Jensen's ITV show 45.
 The single was also promoted by an advert in the 9 November 1974 issue of Melody Maker.
 During October 1974, the new Cockney Rebel line-up included the song within their set-list for the three concerts they performed that month.

 Critical reception

-On its release, Sue Byrom of Record & Popswop Mirror felt "Big Big Deal" was not "as good" as Harley's previous material with Cockney Rebel and lacked "the force normally associated with Harley".
+Upon its release, Sue Byrom of Record & Popswop Mirror felt that "Big Big Deal" was not "as good" as Harley's previous material with Cockney Rebel and lacked "the force normally associated with Harley".
 However, she praised the song's latter section "when Harley goes into a semi la la la hook line".
-Andy Bone of the Sunday Sun picked the song as one his "blockbusters" during November 1974.
+Andy Bone of the Sunday Sun picked the song as one of his "blockbusters" during November 1974.
 Look-in commented, "The latest single is written, produced and performed by Steve, and the new group's not on it.
 It's a sign of his individuality and talent, and he's worked hard to get where he is."
 Stephen Thomas Erlewine of AllMusic highlighted "Big Big Deal" as a standout track on the 2012 compilation Cavaliers: An Anthology 1973-1974 by labelling it an AMG Pick Track.